 Carl and Ellie’s chairs had to be custom made to look like the ones in the movie:

-Gotta love those baby blue Big Chill appliances!
+Gotta love those retro baby blue Big Chill appliances!

-Here’s the nursery that Ellie is seen painting in the movie:
+has the nursery we see Ellie painting in the movie:

 This house has a basement, unlike the one in the movie, and it’s finished:

 The builder says it only took them 4 months to build the house.